AdobeDocs/experience-manager-cloud-service.en/help/assets/native-integration-adobe-express.md

    ![Save assets in AEM](assets/adobe-express-share.png)

-2. From the Storage section in the right pane select, **AEM Assets**.
+2. From the Storage section in the right pane select **AEM Assets**.
 Adobe Express displays the upload dialog.
 3. Specify a name and format for the asset.
 You can save the canvas contents in PNG, JPEG, PDF, MP4, MP4+PNG, or MP4+JPEG formats.
 The format automatically adjusts based on the asset(s).

    >[!NOTE]
    >
-   >Selecting "Current Page" saves the file in your destination folder.
-Selecting "All Pages" creates a new folder in your destination for all non-PDF files and saves them there while PDF files gets saved as a single file in the destination folder.
+   >Selecting **Current Page** saves the file in your destination folder.
+Selecting **All Pages** creates a new folder in your destination for all non-PDF files and saves them there while PDF files gets saved as a single file in the destination folder.

-4. Click the text area under **Destination Folder** to select a location and save the asset(s).
+4. Click the folder icon under **Destination Folder** to select a location and save the asset(s).

    ![Save assets in AEM](/help/assets/assets/page-selection-and-destination-folder.svg)